 There are striking Welsh chapels, and then there's the mighty beauty of Tabernacle, built in this industrial town near Swansea in 1872.
 Its minister, William Emlyn Jones, had taken a local architect and a local contractor on a tour of Britain to takes notes of fine details on other chapels.
 The result was one of the largest and most expensive chapels ever built in Wales.

 Tabernacle sits on a sweeping hillside, and has eight impressive Corinthian columns at its entrance.
 Inside is equally breathtaking, with its downward-swooping choir gallery and distinctive three-case organ.
 Appointments to see the chapel interior can be made via a contact form on Tabernacle's website, but it remains an active place of worship, holding regular services.
 Concerts happen here as well, courtesy of the mixed chapel choir who have made the chapel their home.
 Hearing glorious Cymraeg (Welsh language) resounding in this beautiful place is as close as you can get to our Duw.

 St Cenydd's, Llangennith, Swansea

-Take a short detour from the Wales Coast Path to visit the Gower Peninsula’s largest medieval church, St Cenydd’s, which dominates the gorgeous surfing village of Llangennith.
+Take a short detour from the Wales Coast Path to visit Gower's largest medieval church, St Cenydd’s, which dominates the gorgeous surfing village of Llangennith.

 The church, part of the Gower Church trail, dates back to a 6th century llan or churchyard, and amazingly enough, it retains its original footprint.
 Step inside to find an impressive carved effigy of a 13th century knight, presumed to be one of the local De la Mare family, and the remains of a medieval doorway to the cloisters of the long-demolished priory next door.
 There's also a 9th century gravestone with gorgeous knotwork carvings, which is believed to have marked the grave of St Cenydd itself.